·Use case

 Nothing on this page is legal advice and Satsignal is not a forensic-evidence service.
 Specifically:

 • No claim of self-authentication.
-The receipt is not a substitute for the FRE 901 / 902 analysis any court will run on motion.
+The proof is not a substitute for the FRE 901 / 902 analysis any court will run on motion.
 The operator’s declaration sets out facts a witness can attest to; whether those facts plus the rest of the offering party’s foundation suffice for admission is for the court, not us.

 • No claim of acceptance.
 Satsignal has not been certified, audited, or accepted as evidence in any specific proceeding to our knowledge.
 The scheme is novel; admission today realistically requires a qualified witness explaining the cryptography from first principles, and may require expert testimony under the court’s reliability standard for scientific or technical evidence.

 • The operator is a small, independent project.
 We do not hold institutional accreditation, regulatory status, or industry-body recognition.
-Counsel should weigh this honestly when choosing whether the receipt is the right tool for the case — for many matters a routine business-records foundation will suffice without involving us at all.
+Counsel should weigh this honestly when choosing whether the proof is the right tool for the case — for many matters a routine business-records foundation will suffice without involving us at all.

 • Long-term cryptographic durability is not addressed.
-The receipt depends on SHA-256 being collision-resistant.
+The proof depends on SHA-256 being collision-resistant.
 For matters with long evidentiary tails (decades), counsel should consider whether a mid-tail re-anchor under a future hash function would be appropriate.
 We have not engineered an automated long-term-validation flow.

 What Satsignal supplies is one externally checkable property in the offering party’s evidentiary record: the bytes of a specific document existed at a specific moment, and can be re-verified by any third party with the bundle, the document, and a public block explorer — without trusting Satsignal, the offering party, or any single vendor.
 That property is genuinely useful in some matters and unnecessary in many.
 It is not a substitute for any other element of the record.